fluiddyn/fluidsim/doc/examples/clusters/gricad_guix/README.md

 guix pull  # This can take a very long time
 ```

-You only need to update the Guix environment (and thus run `guix pull`) when a package
+You only need to update Guix (and thus run `guix pull`) when a package you want to use
-you want to use has been created or updated.
+has been created or updated.

 After `guix pull`, you have to run the following command to be sure you use the latest
 `guix` command: